CTOpenData/data-visualization-guidelines/docs/_accessibility/testing/screen_reader.md

 nav_order: 30
 ---

-# Test your visualization or dashboard with a screen reader.
+# Test your viz with a screen reader.

 Screen readers are software programs that convert digital text into synthesized speech.
 They empower users to hear content and navigate with a keyboard.
 For an overview of screen readers, see WebAIM’s article [Designing for Screen Reader Compatibility](https://webaim.org/techniques/screenreader/){:target="_blank"}.